 If you love any particular beauty product, read it’s ingredients.
 This is our first word of advice.
-Get to know what ingredients are in your everyday skin, hair and nail care products, and whether or not they’re toxic.
+Get to know what ingredients are in your everyday skin, hair and nail care products and whether or not they’re toxic.

-Today, we are privy to most of the ingredients used in the products we buy, as they are usually labeled on package, but err on the side of caution when you aren’t sure, as there are ingredients + chemicals which are not listed in products, yet are allowed to be sold that way.
+Today, we are privy to most of the ingredients used in the products we buy, as they are usually labeled on the package, but err on the side of caution when you aren’t sure, as there are ingredients + chemicals which are not listed in products, yet are allowed to be sold that way.

 Chemicals, carcinogens and all of the sort are lingering in tons and tons of personal care products.
 These products are usually used once or twice a day, and most likely take part in a 1-20 step personal care routine (shampoo, conditioner, lotions, makeup, deodorant, chapstick).
 Go ahead and add up your everyday beauty products.
 Now multiply that by how many times you apply them a day.
 Now multiply that by 30 days (one month).
 That could be anywhere from 30 to 1,000 applications of each routine product you own.

 You may have already figured it out, but we’ll say it out loud, whatever’s in your products will inevitably be spending a lot of time on your skin and in your hair.
 Now, we aren’t preaching that you must give up your favorite YSL lipstick, but we are saying, maybe give organic beauty a try.
 Offer your body a little break from the toxicities and park your conventional beauty routine on the time-out bench for a bit.
-Look for cleaner options with simple ingredients lists.
+Look for cleaner options with simple ingredient lists.
 Beauty can be simple.

 Here is just a small fraction of what ingredients are still allowed by the U.S. to be used in beauty products today: